Author Sushant Published on March 14th 2020

 Before you start off to a destination, it's very important to do proper research about that place.
-It’s always advisable to research how safe the place is for travellers.
+It’s always advisable to research how safe the place is for travelers.
 You might also want to check about the residents and how helpful they are when it comes to dealing with the tourists.
-There is often advice from other travellers online, about a particular place, that will give you an indication on whether to head in that direction or not.
+There is often advice from other travelers online, about a particular place, that will give you an indication on whether to head in that direction or not.
 Knowing about the tourist scams of a particular destination is also something that you might want to check before you make any decision.

 Be cautious with your possessions

 Are you habitual of talking on your phone while walking?
 Do you often flash out your camera in a busy street and start taking pictures, unaware of your surroundings?
 If it is so, these can all be very attractive items for thieves.
 Try and avoid flashing these possessions to people around you.
 Only take them out, whenever it’s very necessary.
 Once you use them, just put them back.
 It is always advisable to keep all these possessions within your reach at all times.

 Stay connected, but be cautious while on social media

 Letting people know where and when you will be traveling is a good idea.
 However, it is especially advisable here that while posting anything on social media about your whereabouts as a solo traveler, just bear in mind not give out the details about your location in your posts until you are back from the trip.
 Only share your whereabouts in a private message with only a couple of your friends or family that you trust.

 Try to dress up like in a way that the local women do.
 This way you will attract less attention.
 If you dress in a different way than the locals, people will easily make out that you are a tourist.
 That will make you vulnerable.
 If you are in a country where women dress conservatively, do the same.
 This will help you avoid any unwanted attention from potential trouble makers.